vatnz-dev/sops/docs/enroute/KAI.md

 KAI shall ensure that aircraft have been cleared to their RFL on crossing the boundary, with the exception of descending traffic.

+KAI shall ensure that any aircraft crossing the KAI/STH boundary is established on an airway.
+KAI may clear aircraft direct to a boundary fix, provided it is established on an airway once it reaches the direct-to fix.

 ### CH TMA

 KAI may issue STAR clearances to aircraft bound for NZCH without coordination, provided that the STAR links with the nominated runway and approach type as stated in the ATIS.
 A request for the use of a non-nominated approach requires agreement from both the TMA and ADC Controller.

-KAI may descend aircraft to `A110` without coordination from CH TMA.
+KAI may descend aircraft to `A095` without coordination from CH TMA.

 If a sequencing conflict is to occur, KAI shall coordinate with CH TMA as to an ideal arrival order.